Linear filtering with fractional noises: large time and small noise asymptotics: The main results

 \end{thm}

-\begin{rem} \
+\begin{rem}

-(a) Formula \eqref{KlLBfla} was previously derived in \cite{KlLB02} for $H\in (\frac 1 2,1)$, using a completely different method, based on the innovation representation of the fBm from \cite{NVV99}.
-This approach does not easily extend to the complementary case $H\in (0,\frac 1 2)$.
+Formula \eqref{KlLBfla} was previously derived in \cite{KlLB02} for $H\in (\frac 1 2,1)$, using a completely different method, based on the innovation representation of the fBm from \cite{NVV99}.
+This approach does not easily extend to the complementary case $H\in (0,\frac 1 2)$, unlike the method suggested in this paper.